 Step 1: Find Your Niche

-In no sphere of the blogging world is it more important to stand out than in beauty blogging.
+In no sphere of the blogging world is it more important to stand out than in blogging.
 Why?
-Because even before you even consider starting a beauty blog, you need to figure out what makes you different from the crowd.
+Because even before you even consider starting a beauty site, you need to figure out what makes you different from the crowd.
 To put it simply: why should people care what you have to say?

 So what’s your specialty?
-Do you blog about black hair?
+Do you write about black hair?
 Are you obsessed with lip kits?
 Are you an encyclopedia for the different kinds of blonde that one could get?
 Figure out your niche before writing your first post.

 Step 2: Match Your Name